-Enhanced Vouchers

-EVs are provided to tenants living in properties with private, project-based assistance when an "eligibility event" takes place, as defined in Section 8(t)(2) of the "Housing Act of 1937."
-The most typical eligibility event is when a project-based Section 8 contract expires and the owner decides not to renew the contract - the owner "opts out."
+Enhanced Vouchers (EVs) are provided to tenants living in properties with private, project-based assistance when an "eligibility event" takes place, as defined in Section 8(t)(2) of the "Housing Act of 1937."
+The most typical eligibility event is when a project-based Section 8 contract expires and the owner decides not to renew the contract - the owner "opts out" of the Section 8 Project-Based Rental Assistance (PBRA) program.
 Prepayment of certain unrestricted HUD-insured mortgages (generally Section 236 and Section 221(d)(3) projects) is another type of eligibility event.